daconom/aws_automatic_reboot/README.md

 # aws_automatic_reboot
-Automatic reboot of AWS EC2 instances.
-To be called in shell process.
+Easy automatic reboot of AWS EC2 instances.
+Was programmed to be called in an overreaching shell process.

 reboot.sh is rebooting the instance.
 After 5m a reconnect via reconnect.bat is initated.